The Freshman Experience

 - Freshman Dinner with School Leadership—During the first month of school, the freshman class will meet the Pacifica administrative team for dinner to further introduce students to the leadership team and Pacifica life.

-- New Student Orientation—Every year, we have a two-day orientation process for incoming students.
+- New Student Orientation—Every year, we have an orientation process for incoming students.
 Topics covered: how to use an iPad; how to use the school’s software to manage one’s schedule, check a grade, reference the handbook, post an assignment, and contact teachers and peers; how to purchase textbooks, uniforms and apps; how to sign up for sports, leadership roles, theater and much more.

 - Small Groups—Our chapel program consists of small group discipleship meetings on Monday mornings and Wednesday worship services.
 The small group meetings are coordinated by class and run by faculty.
 Small groups are a time to share joys and challenges, learn from scripture and engage peers and teachers in a small group setting.